eeverman/andhow/README.md

 *	Nulls might be explicitly set, possibly w/ EL.
 In that case, the LoaderState (and ConfigPoints) will need to track if a value is explicitly set in some way other than figuring it out from a null value.
+*	All loaders should complain bitterly if there is an unmatched value.
+	Since some apps must deal w/ legacy params, there should be a ConfigPointGroup subclass _FixedNameConfigPointGroup_ that uses only the default name or explicit name w/o any package prefix.